mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "I didn't ask for an introduction."

 "Patience, kaln," he retorted gently.
 "I promise this chat will be worth all the sleep you're missing."
-He adjusted his posture to face me a bit better and started again.
-"I happened to be in Heiko earlier today, seeking a medical consultation about my leg when Kipnu told me.
+He adjusted his posture to face me and started again.
+"I happened to be in Heiko earlier today, seeking a consultation about my leg when Kipnu told me.
 He said that you were trying to deliver a message to the senate: a message so important that you're willing to risk the island of darkness to deliver it."

 My frustration turned inward as I wondered how much else Kipnu told him about.
 But I re-centered my mind and affirmed my duty as an observer.
 "My business is–"